-Festus Keyamo Reacts As PEPT Affirms President Tinubu As Winner Of 2023 Presidential Election | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.
+Festus Keyamo reacts as PEPT affirms President Tinubu as winner of 2023 Presidential election | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

-The spokesperson to the All Progressives Congress campaign Organization and Minister of State Labour, Employment, and Productivity, Festus Keyamo, has taken to his verified Twitter page to react as PEPT affirms President Tinubu as the winner of the 2023 Presidential Election.
+Festus Keyamo, the spokesperson for the All Progressives Congress campaign Organization and Minister of ation and aero space expressed his reaction on his verified Twitter page after the Presidential Election Petition Tribunal (PEPT) confirmed President Tinubu as the victor of the 2023 Presidential Election.

-It was reported that the Presidential Election Petition Tribunal (PEPT) affirmed President Bola Ahmed Tinubu as the winner of the February 25, 2023 presidential election held in Nigeria.
+According to reports, the Presidential Election Petition Tribunal (PEPT) has confirmed that President Bola Ahmed Tinubu emerged as the victor in the Nigerian presidential election held on February 25, 2023.

-Delivering the main judgment, Justice Haruna Tsamani held that the petitioners have not successfully ascertained their case.
+In his main ruling, Justice Haruna Tsamani stated that the petitioners have failed to prove their case convincingly.

-While reacting to this report, Festus Keyamo took to his microblogging, Twitter to congratulate President Bola Ahmed Tinubu for the judicial vindication.
+In response to the report, Festus Keyamo expressed his congratulations to President Bola Ahmed Tinubu on Twitter for being proven right by the judiciary.

 According to Festus Keyamo, he made it known in his statement by saying: “Today, Daniel has come to judgment: whether it is the fake US drug issue or the 25% FCT issue or the issue of IREV, EVERY SINGLE thing some of us have always shouted ourselves hoarse about during the campaigns and post-campaigns have been proved absolutely right.”